fprroni/Fatjon-s-Home-Lab/HOMELAB_V1_NETWORK.md

 ## 1. Plan: Network Setup and Topology Description

-Our Home Lab network plan utilizes a hybrid architecture: it is physically structured as an Extended Star Topology, while logically operating as an Industry-Standard Router-on-a-Stick (RoaS), using a Cisco Catalyst 2960-C Switch for controlled segmentation.
+My Home Lab network plan utilizes a hybrid architecture: it is physically structured as an Extended Star Topology, while logically operating as an Industry-Standard Router-on-a-Stick (RoaS), using a Cisco Catalyst 2960-C Switch for controlled segmentation.

-Physically, the network is configured as an Extended Star Topology.
-All end devices, including the Hypervisor Host and administrative workstations, are individually connected via dedicated cables to the central switching hub, which is the Cisco Catalyst 2960-C Series Switch.
+Extended Star Topology: All end devices, including the Hypervisor Host and administrative workstations, are individually connected via dedicated cables to the central switching hub, which is the Cisco Switch.
 This setup is highly reliable and simplifies physical troubleshooting.

 Logically, the network utilizes the Router-on-a-Stick (RoaS) architecture to enforce segmentation via VLANs (1, 30, and 40).
 This model is built on a single TRUNK link between the Cisco 2960-C Switch (handling Layer 2 segmentation) and the pfSense Firewall (handling Layer 3 routing).
 This ensures all traffic passing between the VLANs is subjected to strict security policies defined on the pfSense firewall.